Hormizd I Kushanshah: Reign

 The victory of Bahram II (left) over Hormizd I Kushanshah (right) is depicted in the bottom panel at Naqsh-e Rustam (the top panel is the "victory" of Bahram II over Roman Emperor Carus).

-Hormizd I Kushanshah was the first Kushano-Sasanian ruler to mint coins with the title of "Great Kushan King of Kings" instead of the traditional "Great Kushan King".
+Hormizd I Kushanshah was the first Kushano-Sasanian ruler to mint coins with the title of "Great Kushan King of Kings" instead of the traditional "Great Kushan King".The exact dates of Hormizd I Kushanshah’s reign remain uncertain and are primarily reconstructed through numismatic evidence rather than contemporary historical records.
 The Kushano-Sasanian king, now laying claims to the title of King of Kings, which had originally also been used by the Kushan Empire, displays a noteworthy transition in Kushano-Sasanian ideology and self-perception and possibly a direct dispute with the ruling branch of the Sasanian family.

-Hormizd I Kushanshah was supported in his efforts by the Sakastanis, Gilaks, and Kushans.
+Hormizd I Kushanshah was supported in his efforts by the Sakastanis, Gelae, and Kushans.
 Another revolt also occurred in Sakastan, led by Hormizd I Kushanshah's cousin Hormizd of Sakastan, who has been suggested to be the same person as him.
 However, according to Rezakhani, this proposal must now be disregarded.
 At the same time, a revolt led by a high-priest (mowbed) occurred in the province of Khuzestan, which was seized by the latter for a period.

 Meanwhile, the Roman emperor Carus, hearing of the civil war occurring in the Sasanian Empire, chose to take advantage of the situation by making a campaign into the empire in 283.
 He invaded Mesopotamia while Bahram II was in the east, and even besieged the Sasanian capital of Ctesiphon without facing much fighting.
 The Sasanians, due to facing severe internal problems, were unable to mount an effective coordinated defense at the time; Carus and his army may have captured Ctesiphon.
 However, Carus shortly died afterwards, reportedly being struck by lightning.
 The Roman army as a result withdrew, and Mesopotamia was re-conquered by the Sasanians.
 The following year, Bahram II made peace with the Romans, now ruled by Diocletian, who was faced with internal issues of his own.

 By the time of Bahram II's death in 293, the revolts in the east had been suppressed, with his son and heir Bahram III being appointed the governor of Sakastan, receiving the title of sakanshah ("King of the Saka").
 Hormizd I Kushanshah ruled till 300, and was succeeded by his namesake Hormizd II Kushanshah.